 But with the fall season comes new threats from outdoor pests that want to get inside your home where they can be nice and warm.
 Most of the insects you avoided during the summer such as hornets, wasps, and spiders are now making their way into the cracks and crevices of your windows and doors.
 And that’s just the start of your problem.

-The Most Common Pests Found in Minnesota During the Fall Season
+Pests Found In Minnesota During The Fall Season

 Insects and bugs aren’t too bad when they stay in their place outside, and there’s an average amount of them.
-But when you start dealing with stink bugs or spiders in your home, or an infestation of box elder bugs, then you have a big problem.
+But when you start dealing with various pests in your home, or an infestation of box elder bugs, then you have a big problem.

 It’s essential that you contact a pest removal expert in Minnesota to take of the problem before it gets out of hand.
 But it is also good to familiarize yourself with the common pests in the area that are known to invade homes in the fall.
 Here are some of the insects and bugs that you need to look out for as the seasons start to change.